Every child has the right to be protected.

 The responsibility for child safeguarding falls on everybody employed by the school.
 All adults who work, volunteer or visit Hatherden CE Primary School are expected to support and uphold the school’s Safeguarding and Child Protection Policies.

-All staff, including volunteers, have a statutory obligation to report to the Designated Safeguarding Lead (DSL) - Miss.
-K. Peters - if there is suspicion of abuse/neglect of a pupil or if a pupil discloses abuse or allegations of abuse.
+All staff, including volunteers, have a statutory obligation to report to the Designated Safeguarding Lead (DSL) if there is suspicion of abuse/neglect of a pupil or if a pupil discloses abuse or allegations of abuse.

-We follow the child protection procedures set out by the Hampshire Safeguarding Children Board and will have regard to statutory guidance issued by the Department for Education: 'Keeping Children Safe in Education 2018.
+We follow the child protection procedures set out by the Hampshire Safeguarding Children Board and follow statutory guidance issued by the Department for Education: 'Keeping Children Safe in Education 2021'.